dr-mushtaq/Academic-writing/Research Paper/Conclusion.md

 - [How to Identigy Research Gap](#How-to-Identigy-Research-Gap)

-# What is mean by Conclusion
+# What Is a Conclusion in a Research Paper?

-Summarizing the main findings of your study, highlighting their significance, and suggesting potential avenues for further research.
-The conclusion summarizes the main findings of your study and reinforces their significance.
+A conclusion is the final section of your research paper.
+It brings everything together by:
+- Summarizing your main findings
+- Explaining why those findings matter
+- Suggesting what future researchers can explore next

+Think of it as the part where you wrap up the story of your research and leave readers with the key message.

 <p align="center">
 <img src="https://github.com/dr-mushtaq/Academic-writing/blob/main/Research%20Paper/1741860710812%20(1).jfif"></a>